usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Event-Stream-Service.md

 JetStream offers many benefits over a traditional publisher/subscriber relationship: replay policies, durability, bulk handling, starting from a specific sequence, and starting from a specific date.

-As a stream producer we can set retention limits such as maximum message age, and maximum number of messages in the stream.
+As stream producers, we can set retention limits, such as the maximum message age and the maximum number of messages in the stream.

 ### Consumers
 NATS allows a variety of consumer types and this is required reading: [JetStream Consumers](https://docs.nats.io/nats-concepts/jetstream/consumers).

+**IMPORTANT** - currently, access is limited to WebSockets.
+Please ensure your client can use WebSockets!
+Some reading: [getting-started-nats-ws](https://nats.io/blog/getting-started-nats-ws/) and [here](https://github.com/nats-io/nats.ws).

+**ALSO IMPORTANT** - given the limited resources on our Proof of Concept server, there is a 2Mb limit on the event message size.

 ## CHEFS Stream